 “Studies suggest that taking vitamin B6 and doxylamine for morning sickness greatly improves nausea,” Dr. Bradfield said.
 “They are low-risk, very affordable and don’t require a prescription but speak with your provider first before taking anything.”

 “Your body has a lot of increased metabolic demands, so sleep, meditation and relaxation are vital while pregnant,” Dr. Bradfield says.
 “Nausea tends to increase with fatigue and stress.”

 Try lying down, closing your eyes and taking deep breaths.
-Many doctors and women have said sleep is the best way to overcome queasiness.
-There are also some approved over-the-counter sleep aids, but check with your doctor before taking anything.
+Take a warm bath before bedtime to help settle your body and mind.
+If you’re having trouble sleeping, there are also some approved over-the-counter sleep medications, but check with your provider before taking anything.

 Morning sickness can really bring discomfort, but don’t ignore unusual symptoms.
-If you believe you are suffering from HG or any of the symptoms below, seek immediate care from your treating physician:
+If you believe you are suffering from hyperemesis gravidarum or any of the symptoms below, seek immediate care from your health care provider:

 - Inability to keep food/drink down for 24 hours

 - Weight loss

 - Vomiting blood (looks dark, bloody or like coffee grounds (a sign of blood in vomit)